Internet in Myanmar

 Following the 2021 Myanmar coup d'état, internet access was shut off daily between the hours of 1:00 a.m. to 9:00 a.m.
-Social media networks such as Facebook, Twitter, Instagram, Wikipedia and its related sister projects, international and local media, and the websites of anti-coup organizations (including the CRPH), were also banned by the ruling junta.
+Social media networks such as Facebook, Twitter, Instagram, WhatsApp, Wikipedia and its related sister projects, international and local media, and the websites of anti-coup organizations (including the CRPH), were also banned by the ruling junta.

 On 15 March 2021, the military completely shut off mobile internet access in Myanmar, and all internet access on 18 March.

 Myanmar's top-level domain is '.mm'.

 Access and usage

 Service providers

-Yatanarpon Teleport, 5BB Broadband, satellite internet provider Skynet, the state-owned Myanmar Post and Telecommunication (MPT), WeLink Myanmar, Myanmar Net, Myanmar Speednet, AGB Communication, Fortune Broadband, Kinetic Myanmar Technology, Ooredoo Myanmar, Telenor Myanmar, Mytel and some others are the Internet service providers in Yangon and Mandalay.
+Yatanarpon Teleport, 5BB Broadband, satellite internet provider Skynet, the state-owned Myanmar Post and Telecommunication (MPT), WeLink Myanmar, Myanmar Net, Myanmar Speednet, AGB Communication, Fortune Broadband, Kinetic Myanmar Technology, Ooredoo Myanmar, Telenor Myanmar, Mytel, Uplink Myanmar and some others are the Internet service providers in Yangon and Mandalay.

 Before democratization in 2011, Internet cafés were the most common method of accessing the Internet, as most were equipped with proxy servers in order to bypass government censorship.
 The popularity of Internet cafés declined with the emergence of improved telecommunication infrastructure following liberalization, which allowed mobile Internet to achieve widespread use.
 However, they are still widely present, especially in Yangon and Mandalay where they are used extensively for blogging.

 The number of Internet service providers has enormously increased since 2015 and mobile data usage fees have also decreased to 1 MB per 5 Kyat (US$0.0035estimated), with FTTH monthly fees starting from 20,000 Kyat (US$14.19 estimated) for 10 Mbit/s.

 Internet in other towns and rural areas

 Internet access for home use in areas outside of Yangon and Mandalay is only available through ADSL technology provided by MPT.
 However, its pricing is prohibitively expensive for most customers.
 In 2017, For MPT's fixed-line phone (new installation) price for ADSL was Ks.3,25,000/- (US$240 estimated), including an initial setup fee of Ks.50,000/- (US$37 estimated) without a CPE.
-The annual fee is Ks.50,000/- (US$37 estimated), while the monthly fee for 512kbit/s (lowest bandwidth) is Ks.17,000/- (US$13 estimated).
+The annual fee is Ks.50,000/- (US$37 estimated), while the monthly fee for 512 kbit/s (lowest bandwidth) is Ks.17,000/- (US$13 estimated).
 2.5 Mbit/s, the highest bandwidth available, is offered at Ks.80,000/- (US$60 estimated).
 FTTH Internet is unavailable in rural areas.

 FTTH service providers are also available in some towns that are not included in Yangon and Mandalay regions.